port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/multi_account.md

 4. Done!

-### Creating the root-account role
+### Expanding to multiple accounts

 In order to keep adding accounts to the integration's scope, permissions must be delivered for and from each of the accounts.
 For each account you want to have, you should make sure the following applies:

-1. In your root-account, The additional account must in the scope of the trust policy
+1. In your root-account, The additional account must in the scope of the trust policy of the `organizationRoleArn`.
+[Reference](#add-permissions-from-the-root-account)
-2. In your non-root account, The
+2. In your non-root account, The Role `accountReadRoleName` must exist (with the same name and permissions), with `organizationRoleArn` in it's trust policy.
+[Reference](#add-permissions-from-the-integrations-account)

+### Running the integration

+Now, after you set-up permissions properly, You can run your integration with two new integration configurations:

+1. `organizationRoleArn` - Which represents the root-account's role-assuming delegation role
+2. `accountReadRoleName` - Which represents the name of the roles spread in all the accounts we want to assume-role to